Quick Look

 Activity Extensions

-- Add a materials costs column to the materials tables in the Creative Crash Testing Worksheet so students can figure the cost of materials and compare overall cost efficiency of the vehicles.
+- Add a materials costs column to the materials tables in the Creative Crash Testing Worksheet so students can figure out the cost of materials and compare the overall cost efficiency of the vehicles.
+Set a maximum cost amount and place a value on each material type so students work within a budget constraint.

 - Compare static vs. elastic collisions by having students run cars down opposing ramps into one another.

-- Study the change of force and acceleration by pushing the cars with different forces and/or sending cars down a longer ramp.
+- Study the change of force and acceleration by pushing the cars with different forces or sending cars down a longer ramp.

 Subscribe